MiraEl7/MiraEl7/README.md

 </p>

 Welcome to my GitHub profile!
-I'm a passionate and curious tech enthusiast pursuing my Master's in Data Science.
+I'm a passionate and curious tech enthusiast pursuing my Master's in Data Science currently at University Technology Malaysia.

 ---